Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Bill Gasiamis 41:34

-And a patient’s able to enroll early, are they able to put down their interest for this particular study to be involved in the study early on, or is that something that has to happen later,
+If a patient can enroll early, are they able to put down their interest in this particular study to be involved in the study early on, or is that something that has to happen later,

 Dr. Eva Mistry 41:48

 this study kind of enrollment happens within just the first, you know, three to five days of the hospital stay.
-And so it is a pretty, you know, kind of a sub acute study, if you will, so patients presented the ER kind of get the treatment, a standard care.
-And then after that they’re enrolled in the study to assess what their pre stroke level of functioning and quality of life was, and things like that.
+And so it is a pretty, you know, kind of a sub-acute study if you will, so patients presented the ER kind of get the treatment, standard care.
+And then after that, they’re enrolled in the study to assess what their pre-stroke level of functioning and quality of life was, and things like that.

 Dr. Eva Mistry 42:13

-And then we follow them after the discharge can collect some of the data on what kind of rehabilitation therapies they received, where they got discharge, what the social support was after discharge.
+Then we follow them after the discharge can collect some of the data on what kind of rehabilitation therapies they received, where they got discharged, and what the social support was after discharge.
 So generating some kind of robust data on on that and then evaluating what their functioning is, what their quality of life is, and 90 days after stroke, to then kind of compare those who got treated versus those who didn’t.

 Bill Gasiamis 42:47